containers/podman/docs/tutorials/socket_activation.md

 Since version 3.4.0 Podman supports socket activation of containers, i.e.,  passing a socket-activated socket to the container.
-Thanks to the fork/exec model of Podman, the socket will be first inherited by conmon and then by the OCI runtime and finally by the container as can be seen in the following diagram:
+Thanks to the fork/exec model of Podman, the socket will be first inherited by Podman and then by the OCI runtime and finally by the container as can be seen in the following diagram: